samaguire/TabularEditorScripts/README.md

 The default behaviour is to export/import into/from Tabular Editor 3 if it is detected, otherwise, Tabular Editor 2 will be used.
 This behaviour can be controlled by setting the variable 'TE3overTE2' to 'true' or 'false' in the export/import scripts.
 If the variable 'TE3overTE2' is set to 'false', then Tabular Editor 2 will be exported/imported into/from even if Tabular Editor 3 is installed.

+### Run & Debug

+If you intend to to use the native debugger to run the Macro Management Scripts then you will also need to execute the command `dotnet script init` to reset the environemnt before running the debugger.

 ## Warning

 Use at your own risk!
 Although I put much care into ensuring these scripts work, I offer no support if the use of these scripts breaks either Tabular Editor or a model you are working on.